cleanlab/cleanlab/README.md

 ---

-## Detect Incorrect Responses from Humans and LLMs with Cleanlab's Trustworthy Language Model
+## Detect Incorrect Responses from LLMs (or Humans) with Cleanlab's Trustworthy Language Model

 While this open-source library automatically **detects** data/label issues, it is mostly used for supervised Machine Learning applications.